 While this list includes some of the more useful general local history resources, it is by no means a complete catalog (for instance, those seeking information on Abraham Lincoln specifically should look elsewhere).
 Additional suggestions are welcome.

 Sangamon Valley Collection, third floor, Lincoln Library, Springfield.
-Vertical files organized topically, past city directories, local histories in print, thousands of public domain photos, access to newspaper microfilm and other research materials (see outline here), and most of all, expert guidance from Curtis Mann and the library staff.
+Vertical files organized topically, past city directories, local histories in print, thousands of public domain photos, access to newspaper microfilm and other research materials, and most of all, expert guidance from the library staff.
 In general: If you don’t know where to start, start here.

-Microfilm of local newspapers, also on the third floor of Lincoln Library, Springfield (but separate from the Sangamon Valley Collection).
+Microfilm of local newspapers, also in the Sangamon Valley Collection.
 Contemporary reports of history events, though the researcher needs to know the approximate dates.

 Books and pamphlets (on- and offline)

 Here I Have Lived: A History of Lincoln’s Springfield, Paul Angle, 1935.
 Full text available online.